Article 2 - Policies General

 viii.
 To perform maintenance work.
 For most maintenance concerns, prior notice will be given whenever possible.

 b.
-For a search to take place, conditions for room entry must exist, and permission from the Director of Residence Life, Residence Hall professional staff, the CSAO, Dean of Students, Director of Campus Safety or a designee will be obtained.
+For a search to take place, conditions for room entry must exist, and permission from the Director of Residence Life, Residence Hall professional staff, the CSSO, Dean of Students, Director of Campus Safety or a designee will be obtained.
 A room check may be done by a member of Residence Life or Campus Safety where warranted, per the Housing Agreement Terms.
 Items that violate university or housing regulations may be confiscated.

 9. Furniture: The following are prohibited: (Level B)